Florida Banks That Don’t Use ChexSystems

 - Overdraft protection.
 Banks should have some way to prevent you from spending more than you have.
 Some banks have digital alerts that you can set up to notify you when your account drops below a certain balance.

 In addition, you might consider high-interest yields and account opening bonuses.
-For example, CIT Bank is known for offering industry-leading high-interest yields on your balance.
+For example, Chime is known for offering industry-leading high-interest yields on your balance.
 BBVA (PNC Bank) also offers a sign-up bonus of $200 on their accounts.
 Choosing either of these banks can help put a little extra change in your pocket.

 Do Banks Require a Credit Check to Open an Account?